K-12 Language

 Learn to spell with these great games -- by grade level.

-FREE PLAY SCRIPTS TO PRINT AND PERFORM.
+FREE PLAY SCRIPTS TO PRINT AND PERFORM after you close all the pop=up windows.
 A selection of fairy tales and folk tales from around the world, including a story of the month, that introduce themes of courage, justice, kindness and other positive behavior.
 Stories are fun, upbeat, kid-tested, copyright-available, and nondenominational, with illustrations by kids artwork.
 Question sets follow each story.
 Kids can click to see what other kids had to say about the story, too.
 Grade Level: Elementary

 ACRONYM FINDER - http://www.AcronymFinder.com/